Polynomials Counting Group Colorings in Graphs: Polynomials counting nowhere-zero chains associated with homomorphisms

 For a regular matroid $M$, Kochol derived an explicit expression for the $\alpha$-assigning polynomial $p(M,\alpha;k)$ over all $(M^*,\prec)$-compatible subsets of $E$ in \cite[Theorem 2]{Kochol2024}. \begin{theorem}[\cite{Kochol2024}, Theorem 2] Let $\alpha$ be a homogeneous assigning of a regular matroid $M$ on $E$ and $\prec$ be a linear ordering of $E$.
 Then,

 \end{theorem}

+A {\em bond} of a graph is a minimal nonempty edge cut, which is the smallest nonempty subset of edges whose removal from the graph results in an increase in the number of components.
 Below we return to the cycle matroid $M(G)$ on $E(G)$ represented by $M_{D(G)}$.
-Its dual matroid $M^*(G)$, also on $E(G)$, is referred to as a {\em bond matroid} of $G$ ($G$ may be not a planar graph). \cite[Proposition 2.3.1]{Oxley2011} demonstrates that
+Its dual matroid $M^*(G)$, also on $E(G)$, is referred to as a {\em bond matroid} of $G$ ($G$ may be not a planar graph).
+In \cite[Proposition 2.3.1]{Oxley2011}, it is demonstrated that

-A {\em bond} of a graph is defined as a minimal nonempty edge cut, which is the smallest nonempty subset of edges whose removal from the graph results in an increase in the number of components.
-Let $\prec$ be a linear ordering of $E(G)$.
-Define $\mathcal{E}(G,\prec)$ as